wallarm/product-documentation/docs/2.16/user-guides/settings/integrations/webhook-examples/fluentd-arcsight-logger.md

 ![!Configuration of receiver in ArcSight Logger](../../../../images/user-guides/settings/integrations/webhook-examples/arcsight-logger/fluentd-setup.png)

-A more detailed description of the receiver configuration is available in the [official Micro Focus documentation](https://community.microfocus.com/dcvta86296/attachments/dcvta86296/logger/221/2/Logger_Install_Guide.pdf).
+To get a more detailed description of the receiver configuration, please download the **Logger Installation Guide** of an appropriate version from the [official ArcSight Logger documentation](https://community.microfocus.com/t5/Logger-Documentation/ct-p/LoggerDoc).

 ### Fluentd configuration